College Boarding Life

 Providing a home for pupils from all over the country, and, indeed, from all over the world.
 This makes for an interesting student body in which boys can forge friendships with classmates from all corners of the globe.
 About 85% of our pupils are boarders.
 Boys are accommodated in 6 different houses: Armstrong, Espin, Graham, Merriman, Upper and Mullins.
 Each House accommodates upwards of 70 boys.

 These Houses, each with their own identities and traditions, form an all-important home-from-home for boarders.
 Housemasters live in the Houses with their families and are responsible for all aspects of the development of each boy.
 Housemasters are significant members of the staff and on the Headmaster’s Executive Committee.
 As such, each Housemaster has an important influence on the direction of school policy and plays a critical role in the nurturing of the boys in his House.
 Housemasters are assisted by a Deputy Housemaster, House Tutors, a Matron, a Student Tutor and by elected pupil leaders.
-For more detail on the Housemasters please visit the Student Affairs link and Boarding.
+For more detail on the Housemasters please click on the House link below.

 The House is the boy’s immediate community in which he sleeps, does his prep, relaxes with his friends and spends leisure time.
 Houses have common rooms, television, DStv, DVD recreational facilities.
 Meals are served in the House dining halls, and catering is outsourced to a professional catering firm.